 Walt Disney World Swan and Walt Disney World Dolphin – 2,265 luxury rooms and 254,000 square feet of meeting and exhibition space.
 Seventeen restaurants and lounges, four swimming pools, two health clubs and a wide area of recreational activities.
 Connected to Epcot, Disney’s Hollywood Studios and Disney’s BoardWalk via water and walkway.

-Four Seasons – Set to open summer 2014, the 444-room Four Seasons Resort Orlando at Walt Disney World Resort is located within the gates of the luxury residential community, Golden Oak at Walt Disney World Resort, just five miles from the Magic Kingdom and four miles from Epcot.
+Four Seasons – The 444-room Four Seasons Resort Orlando at Walt Disney World Resort is located within the gates of the luxury residential community, Golden Oak at Walt Disney World Resort, just five miles from Magic Kingdom and four miles from Epcot.
 Accommodations include 68 suites with versatile connecting options ideal for families and groups of friends traveling together.
 A Tom Fazio-designed golf course will be refurbished and managed by Four Seasons.
 Indoor and outdoor treatments will be enjoyed in the spa’s 18 treatment rooms and gardens.
-Three restaurants will include a modern Italian ristorante, a southern poolside BBQ experience, and a 17th floor rooftop steakhouse with views of the nightly fireworks at the Magic Kingdom and Epcot.
+Three restaurants will include a modern Italian ristorante, a southern poolside BBQ experience, and a 17th floor rooftop steakhouse with views of the nightly fireworks at Magic Kingdom and Epcot.

 Total number of resorts at Walt Disney World – 36*

 Number of Disney Vacation Club resorts at Walt Disney World – 8

 Total number of guestrooms at Walt Disney World Resort – more than 30,000 ***

 Number of Disney owned/operated guestrooms – nearly 24,000